GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Discussion and concluding remarks

 The kimberlite data analyzed here have no zero values, and hence the logratio transformations can be applied without concern for divisions by zero or invalid logarithmic transforms.
 This is not the case in general, however, and the problem of data zeros usually has to be faced, since there can be anything up to 5\% zeros in geochemical compositional data, and sometimes even higher.
+What to do about zero values remains the thorniest issue in compositional data analysis, since different strategies for replacing them with positive values can lead to different results.

-Data zeros can generally be classified as: \begin{enumerate} \item structural zeros -- a value for a specific element does not exist in that geochemical environment and thus the element can be dropped or samples with structural zeros can be sequestered. \item missing values -- one can choose to estimate a replacement value based on nearest neighbours or some other measure of ``proximity". \item missing values due to being below the lower limit of detection -- here a range of imputation procedures can be used, whilst respecting the limit of detection. \end{enumerate} The issue of data zeros is treated by \cite{Sanford:93} -- see also the recent survey on zero replacement strategies by \cite{Lubbe21} and the references therein.
-An alternative which does not need zero replacement is to use the chi-square normalization inherent in correspondence analysis, combined with a Box-Cox style of power transformation of the data, an example of which is given in the Supplementary Material.
-Further details of this option can be found in recent publications such as \cite{Greenacre:21, Greenacre2022chisquare, GreenacreEtAl:23}.
+Data zeros can generally be classified as: \begin{enumerate} \item structural zeros -- a value for a specific element does not exist in that geochemical environment and thus the element can be dropped or samples with structural zeros can be sequestered; \item missing values -- one can choose to estimate a replacement value based on nearest neighbours or some other measure of ``proximity"; \item missing values due to being below the lower limit of detection -- here a range of imputation procedures can be used, whilst respecting the limit of detection. \end{enumerate}

+The problem of data zeros was treated by \cite{Sanford:93} and the whole issue of zero replacement strategies has been summarized recently by \cite{Lubbe21} and the references given therein.